Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: System design

 The term Hand-Eye calibration is derived from the field of robotics where the camera is called the eye and the joint with its gripper is called the hand.
 By using a controller as a hand, its pose in the world coordinates is given by the VR tracking system.
 The calibration deals with the calculation of the relative transformation $\mathbf{TF}_{WM2Cam}$ from a controller to the camera pose \citep{handeyeBasics}.
 For the calculation, the transformation $\mathbf{TF}_{World2WM_i}$ from the world origin to the controller in 3D space and the relative transformation $\mathbf{TF}_{Cam_i2Target}$ between the camera and the calibration target are needed at the same time \citep{tsai}.
 The transformation from the camera to the calibration target results from the image processing of the captured images with the known intrinsic camera parameters.
 The connections between the transformations for the Hand-Eye calibration are shown in \autoref{fig:handeyeOverview}.

-With a known movement, a system of equations can be set up, and with a sufficient number of samples, an accurate calculation of the calibration can be achieved.
-The movement must have sufficient degrees of freedom so that the three dimensional relationship between the camera and the controllers can be fully determined.
+With a known movement, a system of equations can be set up, and with enough samples, an accurate calculation of the calibration can be achieved.
+The movement must have sufficient degrees of freedom so that the three-dimensional relationship between the camera and the controllers can be fully determined.
 To do this, it is necessary to rotate the camera around at least two axes while keeping the focus on a calibration target which is placed in the world system and will not be moved during calibration \citep{tsai}.
 The set also contains the transformations $\mathbf{TF}_{WM_i2WM_{i+1}}$ between two consecutive controller poses and $\mathbf{TF}_{Cam_i2Cam_{i+1}}$ between two consecutive camera poses.
 The result of the Hand-Eye calibration describes the relative transformation $\mathbf{TF}_{WM2Cam}$ between the origin of the controllers and the lens of the camera.
 This is calculated across the entire data set and is identical for each data pair due to the rigid transformation between the controllers and camera. \autoref{fig:handeyeSetOverview} explains the principle of calibration.

 Since two controllers are used on the camera stick, an individual transformation to the camera pose is required for each controller.
 These two transformations are determined using the same set of images.
 Each sample is therefore composed of the two controller poses in the world system and the transformation from the camera to the calibration target.
 To minimize the influence of tracking and image processing deviations on the calibration result, the set size is defined as 50 samples.
 In addition, the calibration is performed 20 times, so that a set of 20 transformations is available for each transformation required.
 The set size and number of sets were determined empirically.
-Subsequently the result is optimized in a non-linear least squares approach with the Ceres solver \citep{ceres}.
+Subsequently the result is optimized by linearizing the non-linear pose-optimization problem and solving it with a least squares approach with the Ceres solver \citep{ceres}.
 Since these transformations each correspond to the result of an entire Hand-Eye calibration, the assumption is made that the calibration process has already compensated the outliers.
 Consequently, all transformations for the Ceres optimization are defined with the same uncertainty.